digitalocean/container-blueprints/DOKS-CI-CD/README.md

 kn-letsencrypt-http01-issuer   True    22h
 ```

 The `READY` column should show `True`.
-Now, that the ClusterIssuer resource is functional, you need to tell Knative Serving how to use it, and issue certificates automatically for your Knative Services.
+Now, that the ClusterIssuer resource is functional, you need to tell Knative Serving how to use it and issue certificates automatically for your Knative Services.
 This feature is called auto TLS.
 To use this feature, you need to install an additional component called [net-certmanager]((https://github.com/knative-sandbox/net-certmanager)).

 You can install `net-certmanager` using `kubectl`: